sh1katagana1/osint/domain-osint.md

 [Who Is Hosting This](https://whoishostingthis.com/) Find out who is hosting a URL. \
 [BuiltWith](https://builtwith.com) You can use BuiltWith Relationships tab to find subdomains based on similar analytic tags \
 [Pentest-Tools](https://pentest-tools.com/information-gathering/find-subdomains-of-domain?view_report=true) This has a limited free light scan for subdomains. \
 [Columbus Project](https://columbus.elmasy.com/) One of the better subdomain searches.
-You can use the API too via terminal: curl -H "Accept: text/plain" "https://columbus.elmasy.com/lookup/example.com" > example.txt
+You can use the API too via terminal: curl -H "Accept: text/plain" "https://columbus.elmasy.com/lookup/example.com" > example.txt \
+[Subdomainfinder](http://subdomainfinder.c99.nl/) A really good one that also shows which ones have an IP and which ones are behind Cloudflare. \
+[Shared Count](https://www.sharedcount.com/) This website provides one simple yet unique service.
+It searches your target domain and identifies its popularity on social networks such as Facebook and Twitter.
+It tells me that several people are talking about the website on these services.